-The QHIGI provides opportunities for a range of individuals, organisations, developers and housing providers to deliver more housing for those who need it, through a framework to boost housing supply.
+The QHIGI provides opportunities for a range of individuals, organisations, developers and housing providers to deliver more housing for those who need it.
 This includes a strategic, cross-government response, for planning and economic development opportunities and access to underutilised government-owned land.

 The QHIGI is being delivered through 3 funding initiatives:

-- The Housing Investment Fund—funding partnered projects to increase social housing and additional affordable housing supply
+- Housing Investment Fund (HIF)— supports partnerships to deliver social and affordable housing

 - QuickStarts Qld—a capital investment program to accelerate construction, redevelopment and purchase expenditure to deliver new homes sooner